Sadik Mikhou

-Sadik Mikhou (born 25 July 1990) is a Moroccan-born middle-distance runner who since 2015 runs internationally for Bahrain.
-He competed at the 2017 World Championships finishing sixth.
-Additionally, he won the gold at the 2017 Islamic Solidarity Games.
-He switched his allegiance from Morocco.
+Sadik Mikhou (born 25 July 1990) is a Moroccan-born middle-distance runner who has represented Bahrain internationally since 2015.
+He competed at the 2017 World Championships finishing sixth, and won the gold at the 2017 Islamic Solidarity Games.
+He previously represented Morocco before switching his sporting allegiance to Bahrain.

-On 8 August International Testing Agency confirmed that Alsadik Mikhou has been provisionally suspended for receiving a blood transfusion during the Tokyo Olympics.
-This marks his second suspension, as he was suspended in 2018 for 2 years.
+On 8 August 2021, the International Testing Agency confirmed that Mikhou has been provisionally suspended for receiving a blood transfusion during the Tokyo Olympics.
+He had previously served a two-year suspension imposed in 2018.